stevenssebuma/PyGame/README.md

 ## About this Software
 - This is a PYTHON GAME using the Pygame framework called "Treasure Hunt Escape".
-The player moves around a maze loke map to collect treasures that pop up randomly on the screen while avoiding monsters that roam around the area.
+The player moves around a maze like map to collect treasures that pop up randomly on the screen while avoiding monsters that roam around the area.
 If the monsters catch the player, I life is decrease by one and if the lives gets finished the game ends.
 The treasure the player collects owes them points.

 ## Purpose for creating this software